From Recording to Licensing: How to Prepare Your Music for submission to a Library

 So what versions do I need to submit?

-However, for an optimal selection of versions, it’s recommended to submit “Full Version”, “No Lead Melody”, one or two “Underscores”, one or two “30sec version”, three to four “Stems”, two or three “Stings”, and two or three “Link versions”.
+For an optimal selection of versions, it’s recommended to submit the “Full Version,” a “No Lead Melody” version, one or two “Underscores,” one or two 30-second versions, two to three “Stems,” and a few “Stings” and “Link versions,” typically two or three of each.

 Additional versions such as “Acoustic versions” or “Remix version” or even “Trailerized version” can be considered as an added bonus.